magnbni/Noflix/README.md

 - Unit, mock and other tests based on the vitest testing library
 - Deployment to a server

-For any further inquires about the application, please contact us <button onclick="window.location.href ='https://www.youtube.com/watch?v=dQw4w9WgXcQ&pp=ygULcmljayBhc3RsZXk%3D'">here</button>
+For any further inquires about the application, please contact us <button onclick="window.location.href='https://www.youtube.com/watch?v=dQw4w9WgXcQ&pp=ygULcmljayBhc3RsZXk%3D'">here</button>